The first musical settings were based upon

-Gitanjali (Gtj) – a collection of 103 poems translated from the Bengali into English by Tagore himself, published in 1912.
-Around half of these poems were originally published in the Bengali Gitanjali, in 1910.
-The remaining ones were taken from other collections, mainly Gitimallo, Noibeddo (1901) and Khea (1906).
+Gitanjali (Gtj) – a collection of 103 poems translated from Bengali into English by Tagore himself, published in 1912.
+About half of these poems were originally published in 1910, in the Bengali Gitanjali.
+The remaining were from other collections, mainly Gitimallo, Noibeddo (1901) and Khea (1906).

 See also the Wikipedia pages in English, and in Bangla.

-Fruit-gathering (Frg) – a colletion of 86 poems, translated 1916 from the Bengali by RT.
+Fruit-gathering (Frg) – a collection of 86 poems, translated 1916 from Bengali by Tagore.

-Fireflies or Lekhan (Lek) – published bilangual by Tagore in facsimile in 1926 in Budapest.
-It consists of 256 epigrams and short verses, a bit like haikus.
-The difference is that Bangla in itself is able to express with a minimum of words, where Western languages need much more words.
-An earlier bundle epigrams was published in 1899 as Kanika, a third, posthumus bundle in 1945 as Sphulinga (Sphul).
+Fireflies aka Lekhan (Lek) – published bilangual by Tagore in facsimile in 1926 in Budapest, 256 epigrams and short verses.
+A bit like haikus, as Bangla is able to express ideas with a minimum of words, where Western languages need much more.
+An earlier set of epigrams was published in 1899 as Kanika, a third, posthumus bundle in 1945 as Sphulinga (Sphul).

-Straybirds (Sb) – translated 1916 from the Bengali by RT
+Straybirds (Sb) – translated 1916 from the Bengali by Tagore

 Lover’s Gift – (Gift) – 60 poems published together with Crossing in 1918